galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 a transposase (enzyme) called Tn5.
 It marks open chromatin regions by cutting and inserting adapters for sequencing.
 The training material gave you an insight into how to quality control the data.
 You should look for low quality bases, adapter contamination, correct insert size and PCR duplicates (duplication level).
 We showed you how to remove adapters and PCR duplicates, if **FastQC**, shows a warning in these areas.
 We mapped the reads with **Bowtie2**, filtered our reads for properly paired, good quality and reads that do not map to the mitochondrial genome.
-We found open chromatin regions with **Genrich**, a tool to find regions of genomic enrichment (peaks).
+We found open chromatin regions with **MACS2**, a tool to find regions of genomic enrichment (peaks).
 We investigated the read coverage around TSS with the help of **computeMatrix** and **plotHeatmap**.
 Last but not least, we visualised the peaks and other informative tracks, such as CTCF binding regions and hg38 genes, with the help of **pyGenomeTracks**.
 At the end, we found open chromatin regions that did not overlap with CTCF sites or TSS, which could be potential putative enhancer regions detected by the ATAC-Seq experiment.

+## TODO update workflow

 ![ATAC workflow](../../images/atac-seq/ATACWF.svg "ATAC workflow")